Acanthurus coeruleus: Social modes

 Blue tangs experience three different social modes: territorial, schooling, and wandering.
 Blue tangs in non-territorial modes form schools and wander, while territorial blue tangs do not.
 Territoriality reduces competition for food resources because one individual claims both a territory and its resources.
 Additionally, schooling allows fish to better overcome food defense by others, and wandering allows for individual movement to feeding areas, cleaning stations, and other resources.
 Social behaviors are affected by outside conditions such as damselfish density, conspecific population density, and life history stage.

 Those in the territorial mode are aggressive and actively chase intruding blue tangs.
 They swim slower and feed more frequently than non-territorial blue tangs.
 Schooling fish form compact groups with other blue tangs in addition to other species.
 Territorial blue tangs are found most often in the reef flat zone (sandy-bottomed with rocks or coral) and are rarely found in the spur zone (low coral ridges) or groove zone (sandy bottom channels).
 Territoriality prevalence decreases with increasing damselfish population, and the time of day also does not affect territoriality prevalence.

 Fish in schooling mode swim fast, eat at intermediate rates, and are not aggressive, even though they are often chased by damselfish.
 Schooling is most prevalent in areas with high damselfish densities such as the groove zone, spur zone, and crest zone (shallow reef area), while schools are most prevalent near midday.
+Blue tangs are often seen schooling with midnight parrotfish.

 Wandering blue tangs are often chased by other fish, and also visit cleaning stations more often than those in the other modes.
 Wandering is found most often in the reef back zone (enclosed region with irregular patches of algae, rock and sand) and during the morning.
 With an increase in conspecific population density, blue tang individuals become more territorial.
 Small, juvenile blue tangs are territorial, but the incidence of territoriality in the larger classes decreases.
 However, in these fish, schooling and wandering increases.

 Juvenile behavior

 Juvenile blue tangs exhibit different behavior than both conspecific and congeneric adults.
 Juveniles are prevalent in the reef crest zone, spur zone, and on the fringe of the reef flat zone, but are rare inside of the reef flat zone.
 Juveniles remain solitary on their home ranges, and home range territory size increases with body size.
 These territories overlap with those of Stegastes damselfish.
 Juvenile blue tangs are aggressive in territory defense.
-They try to avoid stegastes, and are rarely chased by these damselfish.
+They try to avoid Stegastes, and are rarely chased by these damselfish.